Updated September 19, 2022

 The amount of the monthly invoice shall be the estimated budget of the Services to be provided during the upcoming servicing period and shall be equal to the sum of the applicable monthly rates indicated in the Project Details.

 Under the Monthly Contract, the Contractor’s Personnel shall provide Services when they have received appropriate tasks from the Customer and in accordance with the priorities established by the Customer.
-The detailed description of the tasks, requirements and the approximate timelines shall be agreed by the Parties separately (including by using task tracking software, via email correspondence or other means of electronic communication).
+The detailed description of the tasks, requirements and approximate timelines shall be agreed upon by the Parties separately (including by using task tracking software, via email correspondence or other means of electronic communication).

 Standard monthly rates indicated in the Project Details are fixed and may not be decreased by the Customer’s failure to provide the agreed monthly scope of work.

 Should the Customer request the Contractor to provide the Services during public holidays in the Consultants’ country of residence or on weekends (“Overtime Services”), the Contractor shall be entitled to charge the Customer in addition to the monthly rates indicated in the Project Details.
 Overtime Services shall be provided on an Hourly Contract basis and charged at the hourly rates agreed to by the Parties in writing prior to their commencement.

 5.3.
 Fixed-Price Contract (upfront lump sum or milestone-based payments)